dhrumilbhut/Customer-Churn-Prediction-ANN/README.md

 The deep learning model for this project was built using TensorFlow/Keras.
 The model architecture includes:

 - Input Layer: Consisting of several input features.
-- Hidden Layers: Two fully connected (Dense) layers with ReLU activation function.
+- Hidden Layers: One fully connected (Dense) layer with ReLU activation function.
 - Output Layer: A single unit with a sigmoid activation function for churn probability

 ## Model Summary: